Distilling Word Embeddings: An Encoding Approach: Evaluation

-We tested our distillation approach in a sentiment analysis task \cite{RNN}.\footnote{http://nlp.stanford.edu/sentiment/} The aim is to classify a sentence into five categories according to its sentiment: strongly/weakly positive/negative, or neutral.
-The dataset contains 8544/1101/221 sentences for training, validation, and testing.
+The sentiment analysis task aims to classify a sentence into 5 categories according to its sentiment: strongly/weakly positive/negative and neural.
+We used Stanford Sentiment Treebank\footnote{http:/\!/nlp.stanford.edu/sentiment/} as our dataset, which contains 8544/1101/221 sentences for training, validation, and testing.
 Phrases (sub-sentences) in the training set are also labeled with sentiment, enriching the training set to more than 150k samples.
-For validation and testing, we do not consider phrases' sentiment.
+For validation and testing, only the sentiment of a whole sentence was considered.

-To evaluate our distilling approach, we leverage a state-of-the-art sentiment classifier \cite{tbcnn_sentence}, based on convolution over parse tree structures.
-Their neural network achieves 51.4\% accuracy by using 300-dimensional embeddings and convolution layer; the last hidden layer is 200-dimensional.

-We would like to see if the 300-dimensional embeddings can be distilled to a small space (and further processed by a thinner network).
-We remained the same neural architecture, but set all dimensions to 50, where embeddings were distilled from 300-dimensional ones.
-For comparison, we directly trained a small neural network of 50-dimensional layers.
-Embeddings were pretrained using \verb|word2vec| \cite{word2vec} on the English Wikipedia corpus.

-We also implemented matching $\softmax$ like \newcite{distilling}.
-We used the same setting as in their paper, with a mild temperature of 2, and a 1:1 mixture of cross-entropy error regarding the ground truth and the teacher model.\footnote{Our teacher model is the same as \newcite{tbcnn_sentence}.\\ }

-In each approach, we used standard back-propagation and stochastic gradient descent with mini-batch 200.
-Learning rates were chosen from the set $\{3, 1, 0.3, 0.1, 0.03\}$; for each learning rate, 3 different decay schemes were scheduled.
-To regularize our model, we applied dropout strategy \cite{dropout}, validated with granularity 0.1.
-Note that some nonsensical settings were not tested, e.g., larger regularization when the model has already been underfitting.

-After choosing the setting of highest validation accuracy, we ran the model 5 times for smoothing with different random initializations.
+The second task is to classify the relation between two tagged entities in a sentence.
+The SemEval 2010 dataset,\footnote{http:/\!/semeval2.fbk.eu/semeval2.php?location=data} we used, comprises 8000 training samples, from which we split 10\% for validation; there are additional 3000 samples for testing.
+Target labels include 9 directed relations (e.g. {\tt Component-Whole}) plus a default {\tt Other}; in total, we have 19 classes.
+The official $F_1$-score was applied as our measurement.

+To set up our experiments, we leveraged two state-of-the-art neural models: a tree-based convolutional neural network (TBCNN) for sentiment analysis \cite{tbcnn_sentence}, and a long short term memory-based recurrent network along shortest dependency path (SDP-LSTM)\footnote{ We only used word embeddings, and ignored other features like hyponymy, dependency types, which were used in \cite{sdp-lstm}.
+In this way, we focus on the problem of embedding distillation itself.} between two entities for relation classification \cite{sdp-lstm}.

+For each task, we evaluated our proposed methods by distilling 300-dimensional embeddings to 50 dimensions, further processed by a thin network (also 50d).
+In comparison, we trained the 50d network directly with small 50d embeddings.
+All models were trained by mini-batch gradient descent with back-propagation.
+For both settings of distilling and non-distilling, we tried extensive configurations of hyperparameters, mainly following the original papers.\footnote{ Due to the limitation of space, we list candidate configurations on our website:\\ https:/\!/sites.google.com/site/distillembeddings/ } After choosing the setting with the highest validation accuracy, we ran each model 5 times for smoothing with different random initializations, and report the average test accuracy or $F_1$-score.